-- Veteran's Preference: Veteran families will be given a preference.
+• Veteran's Preference: Veteran families will be given a preference.
 BHA defines "veteran" as a head of household that was honorably discharged or who is currently on active duty with the following branches of service: Army, Navy, Air Force, Marines, Coast Guard and the National Guard (if deployed during war).
 This definition also includes the spouse of a veteran who is currently on active duty, or the widow of a veteran who was killed in action.
-Documentation from the Department of Defense or Veterans Affairs will be required to confirm veteran status. - Participants displaced by disposition or modernization activities conducted by the PHA.
+Documentation from the Department of Defense or Veterans Affairs will be required to confirm veteran status.